The Concord Band, founded in 1959,

 Dear fans and friends of The Concord Band,

 For the safety of our audiences, our musicians, and our community, the Concord Band has suspended rehearsals and postponed our April Pops Concerts (originally scheduled for April 3 and 4).
 When guidance from local authorities indicates it is safe to do so, we will evaluate whether it is possible to reschedule the Pops concerts later this season.
-At this point, no decisions have been made for our summer Fruitlands season and we are hopeful that those concerts will proceed as planned.
+At this point, the summer season, including the Picnic in the Park on Independence day and our summer Fruitlands concert series have also been canceled.

-However, since the situation is very fluid, please check our website, blog, or Facebook page for more updated information as the outdoor concert dates get nearer.
+The situation remains very fluid, so please check our website, blog, or Facebook page for updates.

 If you are missing the concert experience, we invite you to watch a video of some of your Concord Band favorites on YouTube.